-\textbf{Cervical lymph node lesion ultrasound images (Abbreviated as Cervical-US).} Cervical-US is a private dataset containing 3392 cervical lymph node ultrasound images.
+\textbf{Cervical-US}.
+Cervical-US is a private ultrasound dataset built by ourselves, containing 3,392 Cervical lymph node lesion ultrasound images.
 Specifically, these images were obtained from 480 patients in the Ultrasound Department of the Second Affiliated Hospital of Guangzhou Medical University.
-The entire dataset is divided into four categories by clinical experts based on pathological biopsy results: normal lymph nodes (referred to as normal), benign lymph nodes (referred to as benign), malignant primary lymph nodes (referred to as primary), and malignant metastatic lymph nodes (referred to as metastatic).
-The number of normal, benign, primary and metastatic images are 1217, 601, 236 and 1338 respectively.
+The entire dataset is divided into four categories by clinical experts based on pathological biopsy results: normal lymph nodes (1,217 images), benign lymph nodes (607 images), malignant primary lymph nodes (236 images), and malignant metastatic lymph nodes (1,338 images).
+The institutional review board approved the use of the dataset.

-\textbf{FETAL\_PLANES\_DB\cite{burgos2020evaluation} (Abbreviated as Fetal-US).} A large dataset of routinely acquired maternal-fetal screening ultrasound images collected from two different hospitals by several operators and ultrasound machines.
+\textbf{Fetal-Planes-DB} \cite{91}.
+A large dataset of routinely acquired maternal-fetal screening ultrasound images collected from two different hospitals by several operators and ultrasound machines.
 All images were manually labeled by an expert maternal fetal clinician.
 Images are divided into 6 classes: four of the most widely used fetal anatomical planes (Abdomen, Brain, Femur and Thorax), the mother’s cervix (widely used for prematurity screening) and a general category to include any other less common image plane.
 Fetal brain images are further categorized into the 3 most common fetal brain planes (Trans-thalamic, Trans-cerebellum, Trans-ventricular) to judge fine grain categorization performance.
-Based on FETAL's metadata, we categorize it into six categories.
-The number of images for each category is as follows: Fetal abdomen (711 images), Fetal brain (3092 images), Fetal femur (1040 images), Fetal thorax (1718 images), Maternal cervis (1626 images), and Other (4213 images) (\textbf{dataset url:} \href{https://zenodo.org/records/3904280}{https://zenodo.org/records/3904280}).

-\textbf{Covid19-Pneumonia-Normal Chest X-Ray Images\cite{x-ray1,x-ray2} (Abbreviated as CPN-Xray).} Shastri et al collected a large number of publicly available and domain recognized X-ray images from the Internet, resulting in CPN-Xray.
-The CPN-Xray dataset is divided into 3 categories, namely COVID, NORMAL and PNEUMONIA.
-All images are preprocessed and resized to 256x256 in PNG format.
-It helps the researcher and medical community to detect and classify COVID19 and Pneumonia from Chest X-Ray Images using Deep Learning (\textbf{dataset url:} \href{https://data.mendeley.com/datasets/dvntn9yhd2/1}{https://data.mendeley.com/datasets/dvntn9yhd2/1}).
+\textbf{CPN X-ray} \cite{92,93}.
+CPN X-ray is a publicly available dataset containing 5,228 chest x-ray images.
+It helps the researcher and medical community to detect and classify COVID19 and Pneumonia from Chest X-Ray Images using Deep Learning.
+The entire dataset is divided into three categories: COVID-19, NORMAL, pneumonia.